-Wilson & Franco saved the property owner over $2.7 million dollars in Property Taxes.
+Wilson & Franco, LLC saved the property owner over $2.7 million dollars in Property Taxes.

 The Appraisal District utilized the Alternate-Cost approach to value the subject property and declined to consider the income approach.
 The appraisal district’s method failed to consider the legal permissibility and financial feasibility of this valuation approach.
 In doing so, the Appraisal District refused to consider the shopping center’s actual financial performance as well as other factors that influence market value.
 As such, the taxable value of the shopping center increased 66% from the previous year causing serious financial strain for both the owner and its tenants.